 On his/her own initiative or at the request of individual Directors, the Chairman, in agreement with the Chief Executive Officer and/or General manager, shall ensure that the Company's executives in charge of the relevant company departments for the matter in hand, attend the board meetings to provide further appropriate details on the items on the agenda.
-Specifically, in 2022 the Chief Financial Officer, the heads of Human Resources, Legal & Corporate Affairs, Marketing & Sales, Technology & Operations, Finance, Investor Relations, External Relations, Communication & Sustainability attended the Board meetings, when issues concerning them were discussed.
+Specifically, in 2023 the Chief Financial Officer, the heads of the Human Resources & Organization, Legal & Corporate Affairs, Commercial Department, Technology & Operations, Finance, Investor Relations & Corporate Development, External Relation, Communication & Sustainability departments attended the Board meetings, when issues concerning them were discussed.